Active skeptic regarding the hypothesis of catastrophic anthropogenic climate change.

 When not traveling, I spend winters on the ski slopes and summers in NYC, Paris, and Sarasota.

-I'm a student of Objectivism, the philosophy of Ayn Rand.
-I believe the philosophy is a superb one for Bridge players and that it helps produce positive bridge results.
+I’m a student of Objectivism, the philosophy of Ayn Rand.
+I believe the philosophy is an excellent one for Bridge players and helps produce positive bridge results.

 My all-time bridge hero is Edgar Kaplan.